 Lee Perry, aloso known as "Scratch," was born in a rural section of Jamaica in 1936.
 Intent on making it in music, Perry moved to Kingston in the late 1950s where he began working for a series of studios.
 In 1968 he broke out on his own, established a new label and issued a string of hits, including People Funny Boy and Return Of Django.
 Perry was instrumental in introducing remixing into the reggae sound.
-He worked Bob Marley and later with The Clash,
+He worked Bob Marley and later with The Clash, Paul McCartney and the Beastie Boys.

 A pioneering reggae artist and music producer, Rainford Hugh Perry (later known as Lee "Scratch" Perry) was born March 20, 1936, in Kendal, Jamaica.
 Raised in a rural, poor section of his home country, Lee Perry harbored dreams of making it big in the world of music.